acmyers-usn/albert-clinton-myers/README.md

-# albert-clinton-myer
+# Captain Albert Clinton Myers, USN (Ret.)

-U.S. Navy Captain (Ret.)
-Albert Clinton Myers – career summary, commands, and archival references
+This repository provides a documented summary of the U.S. Navy career of Captain Albert Clinton Myers, including command assignments, education, and archival references.

+Content is based on publicly available records and historical materials.